Josh-N-Laneley/DDEP_NBA/README.md

 - Credentials would be managed through a secrets manager
 - The PostgreSQL instance would be hosted on a cloud provider such as AWS RDS or Azure Database
 - Additional logging and alerting would be added for pipeline failures
+- The print staements used throughout the pipeline would be replaced by python's logging module to provide persistent records, timestamps and severity levels - essential for audit trails and monitoring